Aeronautica Imperialis - Faction Review - Tau Empire

 Building your own Tau Air Cadre

-When I play the Tau I like to use plenty of Barracudas armed with Ion Cannons and Ion Blaster Drones.
+When I play the Tau, I like to use plenty of Barracudas armed with Ion Cannons and Ion Blaster Drones.
 I always equip them with Ionic Afterburners.
-The rest of the force is then made up with Remora Drones.
+The rest of the force is then made up of Remora Drones.
 Personally, I am not a big fan of the Tiger Shark.
-I will take one when I need transport capacity within my force, but otherwise they do not provide anything extra to the force that the Barracudas provide other than 'tankiness'.
-If I need to destroy ground targets I lean heavily into the Tiger Shark AX 1-0 with Railguns.
+I will take one when I need transport capacity within my force, but otherwise, they do not provide anything extra to the force that the Barracudas provide other than tankiness.
+If I need to destroy ground targets, I lean heavily on the Tiger Shark AX 1-0 with Railguns.

-Personally, I like this faction.
-It has fewer options than the Imperial Navy but that just makes it easier to understand the role of each aircraft within the whole force.
-I prefer them to the Orks due to their increased Manoeuvrability and the strategic options afforded by the choice of weapon loadouts.
+The Tau Aeronautica has fewer options than the Imperial Navy, which makes it easier to understand the role of each aircraft within the force.
+I prefer them to the Orks for their superior manoeuvrability and the strategic flexibility offered by their weapon loadouts.
 Overall, the Tau are a fantastic addition to Aeronautica Imperialis.
-In the future, I would like to see Orcas and the Manta added to the force along with the Razorshark Strike Fighter and the Sun Shark Bomber, but I am just wish listing now.

 Comments